brokolja/laststaticsitegenerator/README.md

 ### Page not generated

-This is because parcel does not(now) work with sub-directories(aka folders-URLs) created by eleventy.
+This is because parcel does not(now) work with sub-directories(or folders-URLs) created by eleventy.
 To fix this we rewrite permalinks in eleventy from: /filename/index.html to /filename.html via eleventy's global-data-file feature(see site/\_data/permalink.js).
 You can overwrite the default permalinks via yamlfront in a template but you have to make sure that its not rendered to a sub-directory.
 The following will not work for example:

 ```
 ---
 permalink: subdirectory/filename.html
 ---
 ```

-### Random script in head

-This happens if you add inline-styles in development and is a parcel-bug.
-Just ignore the script it will not be present in production-bundle.

 ## Contribution